 All Subrecipients are required to submit a proposed program budget when making an application for funding.
-Once the application process has been completed, an up to date and accurate program budget must be created and submitted to the Division of Housing & Community Development for approval and inclusion in the Subrecipient Agreement.
+Once the application process has been completed, an up to date and accurate program budget must be created and submitted to HHS for approval and inclusion in the Subrecipient Agreement.